ContentMine/quickscrape/README.md

-    -o, --output <path>     where to output results (directory will be created if it doesn't exist -r, --ratelimit <int>   maximum number of scrapes per minute (default 3) -l, --loglevel <level>  amount of information to log (silent, verbose, info*, data, warn, error, or debug)
+    -o, --output <path>     where to output results (directory will be created if it doesn't exist -r, --ratelimit <int>   maximum number of scrapes per minute (default 3) -l, --loglevel <level>  amount of information to log (silent, verbose, info*, data, warn, error, or debug) --checkdeps             check if dependencies are installed and then exit

 ```